Hero Background

 In humid climates like The Woodlands, sealing or staining your wood deck every 1–2 years is best to protect against moisture, UV damage, and mildew.

-Fiber cement and engineered wood are excellent options for The Woodlands because they handle moisture, heat, and insects better than many traditional materials when properly installed and maintained.
+Fiber cement and engineered wood are strong options for The Woodlands because they handle moisture, heat, and insects better than many traditional materials when properly installed and maintained.

 Gutters should be cleaned at least once per season, and more often if your home is surrounded by tall trees that shed leaves, needles, or seed pods.

-In a hot, humid climate, re-caulking windows and doors once a year is recommended to address movement from heat expansion and to keep out moisture and drafts.
+In a hot, humid climate, re-caulking once a year is recommended to address movement from heat expansion and to keep out moisture and drafts.

 Moisture buildup is the biggest challenge.
-High humidity and heavy rainfall can lead to mold, rot, and paint or finish deterioration if drainage, ventilation, and surface maintenance are neglected.
+High humidity and heavy rainfall can lead to mold, rot, and paint/finish deterioration if drainage and surface maintenance are neglected.